 How to design a Master-Slave JK flip-flop?

 The construction is simple if you can notice a tiny detail.
 The circuit, if cut in half, is actually an extension of itself, albeit with a complemented clock input to the second half.
 Here’s another trick, make two SR flip-flops, with the output of the first as an input to the second.
 Connect a common clock input, just attach a NOT gate to it before connecting it to the second SR flip-flop.
 Take the outputs of the second SR flip-flop and give that as a feedback input to the first SR flip-flop.
 The first SR flip-flop is the Master and the second SR flip-flop is the slave in this configuration.
 This is because the second one activates after the first one does.
 And in doing so, it is “following” the Master.
+We’ll now explain the working of a master-slave JK flip-flop below.

 Working of a Master-Slave JK flip-flop